usnistgov/mobile-threat-catalogue/_authentication-threats/AUT-2.md

         - "The bumpy road towards iPhone 5c NAND mirroring [^243]"
     CVEExample:
     PossibleCountermeasures:
-        "To directly increase the time required for a successful brute-force authentication attempt, increase the length, complexity, and randomness of device unlock codes, with a strong preference for a \'password\' option that may contain letters (uppercase and lowercase), numbers, and special characters, rather than a simpler numeric PIN or (on Android devices) a geometric pattern.":
+        "To directly increase the time required for a successful brute-force authentication attempt, increase the length, complexity, and randomness of device unlock codes, with a strong preference for a 'password' option that may contain letters (uppercase and lowercase), numbers, and special characters, rather than a simpler numeric PIN or (on Android devices) a geometric pattern.":
             - Mobile Device User
         "To prevent employees from accessing enterprise resources from devices with a weak device unlock code, deploy MDM or containerization solutions that enable device configuration policies that require the unlock code for enrolled devices to meet minimum length and complexity requirements prior to granting access to enterprise resources.":
             - Enterprise